muhammaddavlatov/ArrayLecture/README.md

 ## Object in JavaScript ?
-### collection of properties that properties has key and value .
+### Collection of properties that properties has key and value .
 ![image](https://github.com/muhammaddavlatov/ArrayLecture/assets/171018896/d2a9e117-8e09-4c81-839a-a714eb5305cd)

 #### Method of object